alandaux/alandaux.github.io/RP-Malcomb/docs/report/RP-Malcomb-Report.md

 ####  Report Template References & License

 This template was developed by Peter Kedron and Joseph Holler with funding support from HEGS-2049837.
 This template is an adaptation of the ReScience Article Template Developed by N.P Rougier, released under a GPL version 3 license and available here: https://github.com/ReScience/template.
 Copyright © Nicolas Rougier and coauthors.
-It also draws inspiration from the pre-registration protocol of the Open Science Framework and the replication studies of Camerer et al. (2016, 2018).
+It also draws inspiration from the pre-registration protocol of the Open Science Framework and the reproduction studies of Camerer et al. (2016, 2018).
 See https://osf.io/pfdyw/ and https://osf.io/bzm54/

 Camerer, C. F., A. Dreber, E. Forsell, T.-H. Ho, J. Huber, M. Johannesson, M. Kirchler, J. Almenberg, A. Altmejd, T. Chan, E. Heikensten, F. Holzmeister, T. Imai, S. Isaksson, G. Nave, T. Pfeiffer, M. Razen, and H. Wu.
 2016.
 Evaluating replicability of laboratory experiments in economics.
 Science 351 (6280):1433–1436. https://www.sciencemag.org/lookup/doi/10.1126/science.aaf0918.